Thierry Baudet: Dutch political system

-Baudet is critical of Islam and has expressed concern about both high levels and lack of assimilation of migrants from Islamic societies.
-He has stated his disagreement with the proposals made by another Dutch politician, Geert Wilders, to ban copies of the Quran.
-Meanwhile, he also praised Wilders as someone who "has put on the agenda the significant problem that we have with radical Islam in our time and Muslim immigration".
-Baudet has called for Islamic schools in the Netherlands to sign up with Western values.
-He has criticised both Dutch and wider European handling of immigration and assimilation.
-During the 2017 Dutch general election, Baudet was one of the few Dutch politicians who said he would form a coalition with Wilders' Party for Freedom.
-Baudet has also expressed admiration for murdered Dutch politician Pim Fortuyn, and both ideological and personality comparisons between the two men have been made by both Dutch and overseas media.
+Other views and statements

 In February 2018, Baudet was confronted with the question of whether there is a relation between IQ and race in a debate with Femke Halsema.
 Hiddema and the number two on Baudet's party list for the 2018 Dutch municipal elections in Amsterdam, Yernaz Ramautarsing, stated they believed it to be true while Baudet refused to answer the question.
 Deputy Prime Minister Kajsa Ollongren stated that Forum for Democracy is a bigger threat than the Party for Freedom and that members have an unhealthy fascination for race differences; Baudet made a complaint for defamation at an Amsterdam police station.
 Hiddema supported him as his advocate.
 In February 2021, Elsevier reported it had uncovered WhatsApp messages sent by Baudet to fellow party members, in which he claims white people have a higher IQ than Hispanics and African-Americans.
 Baudet and several other members reportedly also sent messages in which they used racial slurs and expressed their opposition to interracial relationships.

-Baudet is an adherent of the Cultural Marxism conspiracy theory that suggests a calculated effort to destroy Western culture by academic and intellectual means.
+Baudet is an adherent of the Cultural Marxism conspiracy theory, which states there is a calculated effort to destroy Western culture by academic and intellectual means.
 Baudet accuses the European Union of being "a Cultural Marxist project, with the aim of destroying European Civilization".

-Baudet has been alleged to have stated that COVID-19 was introduced by George Soros to "steal freedom", a claim he denies.
+Baudet has stated that COVID-19 was introduced by George Soros to "steal freedom", a claim he denies.
 He has also allegedly made anti-semitic comments.
 Following these claims in November 2020, published by one of his party's Senators, Baudet temporarily resigned as leader of the party and the party allegedly split.
-Soon he returned as party leader, but by then many party members had left Forum for Democracy, including the majority of the Senators and all of the party's members of the European Parliament.
+He soon returned as party leader but by then many party members had left Forum for Democracy, including the majority of the Senators and all of the party's members of the European Parliament.
 In 2021, Baudet responded to an article about the migrant population of Brussels by tweeting that an "escape-strategy, Madagascar or something" was needed.
 This was widely perceived as a reference to the Madagascar Plan, the plan by the government of Nazi Germany to forcibly relocate the entire European Jewish population to Madagascar.